Heidifricker/HeidiProject/README.md

 1. Run the program by opening `main.py` in your Python environment.
 2. Input your preferred music genre and date (format YYYY-MM) when prompted.
-3. Receive a personalized concert recommendation or suggestions for other available months.
+3. Receive a personalised concert recommendation or suggestions for other available months.
 4. Follow the provided ticket link to purchase tickets.

 ---